First Nation of Na-Cho Nyak Dun: Economy

 Most also hold employment positions where ever they reside.

 Mining

-The First Nation of Na-Cho Nyak Dun has a long tradition of mining with the Keno Hill mines starting from the 1910's.
+The First Nation of Na-Cho Nyak Dun has a long tradition of mining with the Keno Hill mines starting from the 1910s.

 A silver mining company, Alexco, entered bilateral agreements with the First Nation of Na-Cho Nyak Dun.
 Operations on the traditional territory evolved from exploration, development, to production.
 The Comprehensive Cooperation and Benefits Agreement guides Alexco's interaction with Na-Cho Nyak Dun.
 It acknowledges the aboriginal rights and title along with the legitimacy of mining leases and other property rights at Keno Hill.

 Environment

 On August 22, 2019, Tr'ondlk Hwlch'in, the Gwich'in Tribal Council, the Na-Cho Nyak Dun First Nation, the Vuntut Gwitch'in Government, and Government of the Yukon signed the Peel Watershed Regional Land Use Plan.
 The plan was made to protect more than 67,000 square kilometers of wilderness in the watershed region.
 This region was used by the ancestors of the four First Nations.
 The plan designates 83 percent of the region as a conservation area with the remaining 17 percent having various levels of development.
 Originally in 2014, the Yukon territorial government wanted to mine in 70 percent of the Peel Watershed.
 However this plan was rejected by the Supreme Court of Canada in First Nation of Na-Cho Nyak Dun v.
 Yukon in 2017.
 The eight goals of the Peel Watershed Regional Land Use Plan consists of, maintaining the wilderness character, maintaining ecological integrity, maintaining the quantity, quality, and rate of flow of water, ensuring human disturbed lands are restored to natural state, preserving heritage and cultural resources, facilitating economic opportunities, minimizing land use conflicts, and maintaining future land use options.